 PAFA accepts undergraduate transfer students in both the Fall and Spring semesters from 2-year or 4-year institutions who wish to continue their fine arts education.
-30% of PAFA's student body is comprised of transfer students and enjoy a high graduation rate.

 Transfer of Credit

 PAFA accepts up to 63 credits earned in a variety of coursework at other accredited colleges or universities in the US.

 - A grade of C or better is required in order to transfer credits from other institutions.
 A C- grade will not be accepted by PAFA.

 - The course must be equivalent to a course offered by PAFA; refer to the chart below for credit limits and areas of study.

 - Credits awarded at a previous institution through internal placement tests are not eligible for transfer credit.

 - Coursework must have been completed in the past 10 years to be eligible for transfer credit.

 Transfer students can bring in a maximum of 42 credits in liberal arts courses.
 If a student brings in less than the maximum, the remaining credits must be taken while enrolled at PAFA.
 Transfer students may not take liberal arts classes outside of PAFA once enrolled.

 PAFA recommends fulfilling as many of the liberal arts requirements before enrolling so that your schedule is open to as many studio art classes as possible.